Jean DePlacido | Salem News

-“After (car dealership owner) Ernie Boch decided to walk away and not sponsor us a great number of alumni players established the Boston Renegade in order to keep a woman’s football team in the city.
-The last four years I’ve been playing for the Renegade, and I just love it.
+“After (car dealership owner) Ernie Boch Jr., decided to walk away and not sponsor us a great number of alumni players established the Boston Renegades in order to keep a woman’s football team in the city.
+The last four years I’ve been playing for the Renegades, and I just love it.
 I’ll keep going as long as I can,” she said.

 How Gallo got her start

 One day Gallo heard a commercial on the radio about a women’s football team looking for players and decided to try out.
 Playing tackle football is a huge time commitment with organized practices at Harry Della Russo Stadium in Revere two to three times a week during the season and more often when playoffs roll around.